cjtessler/MATH3733-SP18/MATH 3733 Symbolic Computation Midterm Review.md

    bob.left(120)
    ```

 3. Write a program that asks the user to enter in number.
-Then have the computer generate a random number and compare the result.
+Then have the computer generate a random number between 1 and 6 inclusive and compare the result.
 If the numbers are the same print out a "You Win!" message.
-If not, print out a "Bad Guess!
-Game over!" message.
+If not, print out a "Game over!" message.

+3. Write a program that prints out all numbers between 1 and 100 on the same line.

+   1. Extension 1: Write a program that prints out all *even* numbers between 1 and 100 on the same line.

-4. Write a program that prints out all even numbers between 1 and 100,000.
+   2. Extension 2: Write a program that prints out all odd numbers between 1 and 100 on the same line.

+   3. Extension 3: Write a program that asks the user to indicate whether they want to see even or odd numbers.
+Then display the even or odd numbers between 1 and 100 on the same line based on their choice.
+Note: the user many not supply a valid choice!
+You will need to re-prompt them if necessary.
+Here's a sample running of the program:

+      ```
+      Enter "even" or "odd": apple
+      Sorry, that's not a valid choice!
+      Enter "even" or "odd": odd
+      1 3 5 ...
+95 97 99
+      ```

 5. Write a program that continually asks the user for a series of prices.
 Keep track of the running total as the user enters prices.
 Prompt the user after each price to see if they wish to continue entering prices.
 When they are finished, print out the total amount entered.

 6. Write a function that accepts two arguments and computes the first argument raised to the power of the second argument.

-7. Write a function that calculates the area of a triangle.
+6. Write a function that calculates the area of a triangle.

-8. Write a recursive function that prints the first `n` terms of the Fibonacci sequence.

 9. Write a recursive function that returns $n!$.